 The diary format has long been utilized by novelists as a means of imparting reality to fiction.
 This volume analyzes the forms of diary fiction employed by a range of British writers in the post-World War II period.
-It provides new commentaries on the work of such major fiction writers as William Golding, Doris Lessing, John Fowles, and Malcolm Lowry and introduces the work of less familiar novelists such as Eva Figes, Ann Quin, Emma Tennant, and Rayner Heppenstall, all of whom have used self-conscious diary fiction to explore the relationship between their writing and the reality it aims to represent.
-Hassam outlines the ways in which such work as a whole challenges the dominant cultural values of contemporary Britain.
+It provides new commentaries on the work in this genre of major fiction writers such as William Golding, Doris Lessing, John Fowles, and Malcolm Lowry and introduces the work of a number of less familiar novelists like Eva Figes, Ann Quin, Emma Tennant, and Rayner Heppenstall.
+These writers all have used self-conscious diary fiction to explore the relationship between their writing and the reality it aims to represent.
+Writing and Reality outlines the ways in which such work as a whole challenges the dominant cultural values of contemporary Britain.

 Le informazioni nella sezione "Riassunto" possono far riferimento a edizioni diverse di questo titolo.